vuestorefront/vue-storefront/doc/plugins/Working with plugins.md

 * Config - it allows global access to config file (available via `$this.$config`),
 * Event Bus - it allows global event bus for the project (available via `$this.$bus`).

+To add new core plugin you have to create new file `src/plugins/{plugin-name}/index.js` and write there plugin code.
+If you want to register it just add it to `src/plugins/index.js`.

 ## Theme plugins

 Theme plugins should be located in `src/themes/{theme_name}/plugins`.
-To add new plugin you have to keep the same structure as in core plugins.
+To add new theme plugin you have to create new file `plugins/{plugin-name}/index.js` in theme scope and write there plugin code.
+If you want to register it just add it to `plugins/index.js` in theme scope as well.